 Show data: Show data option allows you to displays both the visual and the textual representation of the data.
 In the horizontal view, the visual is displayed on the top half of the canvas, and the data is shown on the bottom half.
 You can toggle between the horizontal view and a vertical view by selecting the icon in the upper-right corner of the canvas.

 You can use Explore on the top left menu to select see data from the list.

 (Example of vertical view of Show data)

-Spotlight: Hightlight the currnt visual only.
+Spotlight: Hightlight the current visual only.

-Sorting: Sort the fields that is used on the visual.
+Sorting: Sort the fields that are used on the visual.